©2015 True Kava Group, all rights reserved.

 Why Traditional Kava Use is Essential

 All types of kava are not equal.
-As discussed in our "Traditional Use" section, only noble or daily use kava prepared by water extraction is suitable for consumption.
+As discussed in our "Traditional Use" section, only noble or daily use kava prepared by water extraction is recommended for consumption.
 The following quotes from kava experts make this point clear:

 Dr. Vincent Lebot, "Detection of flavokavins (A, B, C) in cultivars of kava using HPTLC", 2013